MichaelAlexanderBryant/malicious-url-detection/README.md

 ### Project Outcome

 The models I chose were due to their potential to handle an imbalanced dataset.
 The dataset I used consisted of 12.1% malicious URLS and 87.9% benign.
 I chose models which have the ability to adjust prior probabilities, change class weights, or have a tunable cost parameter.
 I also tried downsampling and upsampling.
-My best model, XGBClassifier, achieved an accuarcy of 94.4%, a precision of 73.8%, and a recall of 83.1%.
 The model was deployed as an API that can be used to check websites for safe access.

 ### Code Used